rezendi/ykarma/HOWTO.md

 Note that when running the blockchain via Docker, the actual data directory is the "geth/cbdata" directory under the project root, which is shared with (and written to by) Docker as a volume.
-If you want to restart with a brand-new, unsullied blockchain, just delete that directory.
+If you want to restart with a brand-new, unsullied blockchain, just delete that directory, delete the YKARMA_ADDRESS line in server/.env.production, and run "docker-compose up" again.